 Most of the controllers offer advanced scripting capabilities so that advanced users can program more efficient or complex scenes.

 Advanced scenes in the VERA and Fibaro controllers are programmed in LUA (a common home automation scripting language), while Indigo supports Python (the very popular general purpose scripting language).

 Almost all automation in a Z-Wave system is controlled by 'Scenes'.
 For instance these can make lights turn on when motion is detected at particular times of the day or make several things happen from one simple button press of a remote control.
 Most of these scenes can be created in the standard scene editor, but some more complex scenes are actually much easier to create using a scripting language, and in some extreme cases could only be created using a script.
 This is especially true for complex multi-zoned heating systems or more advanced motion activated lighting control.

 LUA is available in the Fibaro HC2 and VERA controllers, but is not available in the Fibaro HCL, Homey or Zipabox.
 Python is only available in Indigo.

 Apps and Plug-ins are slightly different, but we've put them into one section as they are both optional software components.

 Apps run on your Smartphone and Tablet, allowing you to monitor and control the system whether you're home or away.
 All controllers have their own (free) apps available for Android, iOS and Windows mobile.
-Additionally, there are also a number of 3rd party apps available for VERA, so you have a wide choice of apps to suit your needs, our favourite apps are shown in Vera Apps for Smartphones and Tablets.
-Currently there are no 3rd Party app designed specifically for Fibaro or Zipato, although some generic apps such as 'Roomie' do support VERA and Fibaro.
+Additionally, some vendors have allowed 3rd party developers to create apps or incorporate support into an existing app such as:

 Plug-ins are a great way to have the controller work with other systems and allow it to become the center of your home's systems (just as it should be).